 How We Picked These Gummies

-- Brand reputation — established supplement makers, not random Amazon dropshippers
+4. Brand reputation — established supplement makers with a public track record, not dropshipped generic Amazon brands.

 We rejected ~15 popular Amazon brands during research because they had no published third-party testing or had been flagged in independent dose verification studies.